Dimitrios Pelkas: PAOK

 On 29 September 2017, Pelkas agreed to a contract extension with PAOK, until the summer of 2021.
 On 30 September 2017, reached 100 appearances with the jersey of PAOK in all competitions.

 On 27 August 2017, he scored his first goal for the 2017–18 season in a 3–1 home game, against Kerkyra.
 On 15 October 2017, he scored in a 4–0 home win game against Lamia.

 On 10 December 2017, he scored a brace in a 4–0 home win game against rivals Panathinaikos.

-On 14 January 2018, he scored in a 3–0 away win game against Kerkyra On 3 February 2018, he opened the score in a crucial 3–1 away win against PAS Giannina, and PAOK remain in first place of the Superleague on the road to the title of 2017–18 season.
+On 14 January 2018, he scored in a 3–0 away win game against Kerkyra On 3 February 2018, he opened the score in a crucial 3–1 away win against PAS Giannina, and PAOK remain in first place of the Super League on the road to the title of 2017–18 season.

 On 17 February 2018, after a frustrating first half, Pelkas opened the score in the 56th minute when a superb exchange of passes between Robert Mak, Maurício and Diego Biseswar ended with the latter teeing up international midfielder perfectly to slot home, secured yet another 2–0 win against Lamia for Răzvan Lucescu's unstoppable team, who only this week were named the world's top-ranked form team win 14 wins in a row in all competitions.

 On 12 May 2018, a late Pelkas tap-in helped PAOK overcome AEK Athens to lift the Greek Cup at the Olympic Stadium in Athens after an enthralling final ended in a deserved 2–0 win for the Salonica club, as PAOK retain Greek Cup to wreck AEK's double dream.

 On 8 August 2018, Pelkas scored when José Ángel Crespo made an incredible pass for Léo Matos and the latter made enormous attempt by rolling back the ball to the penalty area with the Greek international pushing him to the net, in a 3–2 home win game for UEFA Champions League Third qualifying round, 1st leg against Spartak Moscow.
 On 4 October 2018, he scored after an assist from Léo Jabá in a 4–1 away emphatic win against BATE Borisov in Belarus for UEFA Europa League Group stage.
 On 18 February Pelkas opened the scoring in the fourth minute with a header following a precise free-kick from captain Vieirinha in a hammering 5–1 away win against Apollon Smyrnis in his rally to win the title after 34 years.
 On 14 April 2019, PAOK's winger was in the right place and the right time to pick up possession from a poor Nikola Jakimovski clearance, and he returned the ball with interest into the top left corner of Ögmundur Kristinsson's net, opening the score in a 1–1 away draw game against AEL.